Best Bodybuilding Diet Plan Revealed!

 Insulin Isn’t your Enemy

-Regular low-carb dieters want to avoid spikes in insulin levels but for the bodybuilder, a controlled spike will do you a world of good.
-You’ll use a 32-36 hour window (I use the weekends for this) to deliberately cause an insulin spike.
+Regular low-carb dieters want to avoid spikes in insulin levels, but for the bodybuilder a controlled spike will do you a world of good.
+You’ll use a 32-36 hour window (I use the weekends for this) to deliberately increase insulin levels.
 Friday 6pm to midnight on Saturday works well for me.

 Insulin can make you fat, no doubt about it.
 Insulin has a dramatic effect on decreasing lipolysis i.e. as insulin regulates fat metabolism, large amounts means that your body will not give up its fat stores for energy; it literally shuts the gates to your stored body fat ensuring that it can’t be released and used for energy.
 Having said that, insulin is not the enemy of the bodybuilder.